 Shrimp + Fennel + Tomatoes.
 Add a light flavorful broth with some diced potatoes and mild fish chunks for good measure.
 You now have the perfect summer supper.
 If you are limiting the number of carbs in your diet, you can simply eliminate the potatoes.
 Or you could try replacing the potatoes with turnips.
 The carb count would drop significantly.

-Once you begin by sautéing the fennel and onion, the process moves along quickly.
+You begin by sautéing the fennel and onion …from that point on, the process moves along quickly.
 So, as always, it’s a good plan to have all of the ingredients prepped and ready.
 I’m using my Le Creuset deep sauté pan for this since it holds over four quarts …and because it’s amazing.
 You can use any deep pan or a dutch oven, as long as it has a capacity of at least four quarts.

 Have some extra seafood stock handy so that if the stew is a bit thick, you can add some additional stock before removing the pan from the heat.
 Serve immediately, garnished with a lemon wedge and fennel fronds.
 Offer bread for dipping, if desired.

 - 1 large onion, diced (about 10 ounces)

 - 1 large or 2 small fennel bulbs, cored & thinly sliced, fronds reserved (about 20 ounces)

 - 6 cups seafood stock, plus extra to finish (or vegetable stock)

 - 1 large fresh thyme sprig

 - 1 1/2 pound red-skinned potatoes, peeled & cut into 1/2 inch cubes (or turnips for low-carb option)